EU Hits Oreo Maker Mondelez With 337.5 Mn Euro Antitrust Fine - UrduPoint

 EU Hits Oreo Maker Mondelez With 337.5 Mn Euro Antitrust Fine

-Brussels, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) The EU on Thursday slapped a 337.5 million euro ($366 million) fine on Mondelez, the US confectioner behind major brands including Toblerone and Oreo, for restricting sales of products within the 27-country bloc.
+Brussels, (APP - UrduPoint / Pakistan Point News - 23rd May, 2024) The EU on Thursday slapped a 337.5 million euro ($366 million) fine on Mondelez, the US confectioner behind major brands including Toblerone and Oreo, for forcing consumers to pay more by restricting cross-border sales.

 Mondelez, formerly called Kraft, is one of the world's largest producers of chocolate, biscuits and coffee, with revenue of $36 billion last year.